 Creating a basic microservice using Java Spring

 Once the environment is set up, you can begin creating your microservice.
-This involves writing the code for the application and defining the structure of the microservice.
+It involves writing the application code and defining the structure of the microservice.
 To do this, you will need to create a main class which will serve as the entry point for the application.

 In the main class, you will need to define the microservice components, such as the controllers, services, and repositories.
 These components are responsible for handling the requests from the clients and responding with the appropriate data.
 Once the components are defined, you will need to define the routes and mappings for the application.
 These will determine how the requests are handled and how the data is returned to the clients.

 Finally, you will need to configure the application to use the Spring framework.
 This involves setting up the dependency injection system, as well as configuring the application to use the appropriate databases and services.
 Once the application is configured, you can start running it to test it out.

 Once you have a basic microservice up and running, you can start adding advanced features to it.
 This involves using the various tools and libraries provided by the Spring framework.
 For example, you can add security features such as authentication and authorisation, as well as API management tools such as Swagger.
 You can also add message-oriented middleware for inter-service communication, as well as caching and database frameworks for data storage and retrieval.

 In addition to these features, you can also add logging and monitoring tools to your microservice.
 These will allow you to keep track of the performance and health of the application; identifying and fixing problems will be easier this way.

 Debugging and troubleshooting are essential parts of developing microservices with Java Spring.
 Fortunately, the Spring framework provides a number of tools for debugging and troubleshooting applications.
 These include the Spring Boot Actuator and the Spring Boot Admin.